 Moreover, fares for public transportation in Uganda vary according to the location.
 Don’t be surprised when you find transport rates in Kampala different from those in other areas.
-Besides that, highlighted below are the various means of transport which operate in Uganda.
+Besides that, highlighted below are the various means of transport in Uganda.

 This is the most used option in the country.
 When you try to ask travelers about countries in East Africa with the best paths for road tripping, Uganda is amongst the answers.

 This nation has multiple tarmacked highways which lead motorists to different regions of the state.
 Cities like Jinja, Kampala, and more have fantastic routes you use to get around.

 Both locals and foreigners like tourists use taxis, buses, coaches, Boda Bodas, tracks, and private cars to reach their next destinations.

 For those who want to travel to and from Uganda, Air travel is the best.
 It is faster and comfortable.
 All passengers who access the pearl of Africa by plane land at Entebbe airport.